 [Edit: Since this blog post is getting a lot of traffic right now, let me use this opportunity to point something out: in the physics blogosphere, people usually have a blogroll where they link to all the other physics blogs they like.
 This makes it easy for newcomers to find more information if they are interested, and it also leads to a more tight-knit blogging community as they also cross-reference to other people’s blog posts more often.
 That way you get the feeling of a community of physicists.
 In linguistics that usually never happens (and I’m not talking about the 5 million links to defunct blogs on Language Log).
 That is just a small way to increase science communication, an issue close to my heart.
-So if you write a blog, please do it, it’s not that hard.]
+So if you write a blog, please do it, it’s a small thing but you could be responsible for someone somewhere having their “Oh my god I suddenly found out linguistics exists and I’m opening 50 tabs simultaneously and won’t stop reading until I’ve absorbed everything!”.]

 Following up on physics blogs, here is my choice of linguistics blogs.